Flon22/PoshBlock/README.md

 ## Description
 This is a block breaking game written from scratch using Powershell and WinForms.
 Bounce the ball around to break the blocks.
 Once all blocks are gone you move onto the next level.
 There are currently 6 levels.
-These are stored in text files which you can add to.
+These are stored in text files which you can add to for custom levels.

 There are currently 3 powerups.
 ![Colour of hex value #14a35e](https://placehold.co/15x15/14a35e/14a35e.png) Green is Multiball